FATHERS’ & GRANDPARENTS’ RIGHTS

 The sad reality for many grandparents, and even fathers, in the state of Texas is that if the divorce proceedings go wrong, they may never see their child or grandchild again.
 That’s why it’s so very important to protect those rights while you still can.

-At Hill & Hill, we understand how emotionally trying this time can be – for both parents and grandparents.
+At The Law Office of Brent Hill, we understand how emotionally trying this time can be – for both parents and grandparents.
 That’s why we are committed to providing our clients the best representation we possibly can so that you can focus on addressing the emotional needs of the child involved instead of worrying about legal proceedings.

 The good news is that Texas state law assures grandparents that they can enjoy reasonable access to any grandchildren they have, with the stipulation that they must meet the following criteria: